100KW SOLAR SYSTEMS

 Government Incentives for 100 kW Systems

-Within the Australian federal government’s current incentive schemes under the Renewable Energy Target, 100kW is the cutoff rating that divides small-scale from large-scale solar projects like bikes and cars, find best car service.
+Within the Australian federal government’s current incentive schemes under the Renewable Energy Target, 100kW is the cutoff rating that divides small-scale from large-scale solar projects like bikes and cars.
 99.9kW systems are the largest that can be classed within the small-scale stream.

 Systems rated 100kW or more fall into the large-scale stream, which is designed to incentivise the development of renewable energy power stations (e.g. solar farms).

 Therefore, if your commercial operation is in the market for a solar system in the realm of 100kW, it’s worth considering which side of that figure you should lean to.